Revanthraja/Blockchain-and-Cryptocurrency/README.md

 # Blockchain-and-Cryptocurrency
- Create your own Blockchain and Cryptocurreny using Python
+ Create your own Blockchain and Cryptocurreny using Python and Implementing same in solidity for makeing a smartcontract